ThePhD/ThePhD.github.io/_drafts/cuneicode-and-the-future-of-text-in-c.markdown

 	     (size_t)(output_written), (size_t)(sizeof(*output) * CHAR_BIT));
 	fprintf(stdout, "%s Conversion Result:\n", has_err ?
 "Partial" : "Complete");
 	fwrite(output_data, sizeof(*output_data), output_written, stdout);
-	// the stream (may be) line-buffered, so make sure an extra "\n" is written
+	// The stream is (possibly) line-buffered, so make sure an extra "\n" is written
-	// out this is actually critical for some forms of stdout/stderr mirrors; they
+	// out; this is actually critical for some forms of stdout/stderr mirrors.
+They
 	// won't show the last line even if you manually call fflush(…) ! fwrite("\n", sizeof(char), 1, stdout);
 	return has_err ?
 1 : 0;